cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/docs/developer-guide.md

 1. Activate RPDK with: `source path/to/rpdk/bin/env/activate`
 2. Build with: `mvn clean package`
-3. Register with CFN: `cfn-cli submit -v`
+3. Register with CFN: `cfn submit -v`
 4. [only if updating] Set the version to use:
    `aws cloudformation set-type-default-version --type RESOURCE --type-name Cloudsoft::Terraform::Infrastructure --version-id 0000000N`